AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

 ## 2.2 Test Analysis

 - Analyze the business requirements to ensure all details for creating test conditions are available.
-- We plan on running a full regression test on the current version.
 - Identify the functional requirements for each functionality, including what data can be modified, what data can be deleted, and what new customer data can be added.

 ## 2.3 Test Design